Israel's Benjamin Netanyahu: Commando turned PM

 - 2015 - wins fourth term

-However, after a relative lull, cross-border violence flared again and after a surge of rocket attacks in July 2014, Mr Netanyahu launched another offensive on Gaza with the stated aim of restoring long-term quiet for Israel.
+However, after a relative lull, cross-border violence flared again and after a surge of rocket attacks in July 2014, Mr Netanyahu ordered another military campaign.

 The 50-day war left more than 2,100 Palestinians dead, most of them civilians, according to UN and Palestinian officials.
 On the Israeli side, 67 soldiers and six civilians were killed.

 They reached a low point when Mr Netanyahu addressed Congress in March 2015, warning against a "bad deal" arising out of US negotiations with Iran over its nuclear programme.
-The Obama administration severely rebuked the visit as interfering and damaging.
+The Obama administration condemned the visit as interfering and damaging.

-The advent of the Trump presidency aligned Israel and the US more closely, and within a year Donald Trump announced his recognition of Jerusalem as Israel's capital.
+The advent of the Trump presidency led to a closer alignment between US and Israeli government policies, and within a year Donald Trump announced his recognition of Jerusalem as Israel's capital.

 The move sparked fury across the Arab world - which supports the Palestinians' claim to the eastern half occupied by Israel since the 1967 Middle East war - but it handed Mr Netanyahu a major political and diplomatic coup.